atorrescogollo/linux-ansible/README.d/install_docker_action.md

 > **NOTE**: Only Ubuntu and Debian are supported

 ## Action Variables
-This action do not require any action variable.
+This action does not require any action variable.